hyprwm/hyprland-wiki/pages/Useful Utilities/Clipboard-Managers.md

 `cliphist` - Utilizes Wayland with `wl-clipboard` and can store both images and text [Github](https://github.com/sentriz/cliphist)

-`wl-clip-persist` - When we copy something on Wayland (using wl-clipboard) and close the application we copied from, the copied data disappears from the clipboard and we cannot paste it anymore.
-So to fix this problem we can use a program called as `wl-clip-persist` which will preserve the data in the clipboard after the application is closed.
+`wl-clip-persist` - When copying something on Wayland, the copied data remains in the clipboard until the application that was copied from is closed.
+After that, the data disappears and can no longer be pasted.
+To fix this problem, you can use `wl-clip-persist` which will preserve the data in the clipboard after the application is closed.
 [Github](https://github.com/Linus789/wl-clip-persist)

 ## copyq